EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Dictionary.md

 ### Exploding dice

-Exploding dice is special status that makes you reroll any dice that falls onto six and keep both results.
+Exploding dice is special status that makes you reroll any die that falls onto six and keep both results.
 Second throw also keeps Exploding dice property.
 Any additional modifiers get resolved as following:
-- per dice modifiers **DON'T** get added or substracted from each die that Exploding dice provided
+- per die modifiers **DON'T** get added or substracted from each die that Exploding dice provided
 - per damage modifiers get added or substracted in the end when you finish all the rolling

 ### Status effect step